andreikop/enki/index.md

 * **User friendly.** Intuitive interface.
 Works out of the box.
 You don't have to read a lot of docs
 * **Hacker friendly** Code as quickly as possible.
 Without mouse.
 * **Lighweight.** Some IDEs show splashscreen. enki will never do it.
 It just starts quickly.
 * **Extensible.** Operating systems are designed for running applications.
-MkS is designed for running plugins.
+Enki is designed for running plugins.
 * **High quality.** No long list of fancy features.
 But, what is done, is done well.
 * **Open source.** This is our religion.